-I first became interested in cards while playing whist with my grandparents (although after making the progression to bridge they wouldn’t follow suit, so I’m the only one in my family who plays).
-I learnt how to play in my first and second years at LGS, and then developed at my local club – Loughborough Bridge Club and at school during lunchtimes, and by reading lots of books.
+I first became interested in cards when I started playing whist with my grandparents (although after I made the progression to bridge, they wouldn’t follow suit, so I’m the only one in my family who plays).
+I learnt how to play in my first and second years at LGS, and then developed at Loughborough Bridge Club, in various county events, at school during lunchtimes, and by reading lots of books.

-After regularly playing at my club, I was lucky enough to be invited to several training weekends with the England U21 team, which I went to for one and a half years before being selected to make my debut in the Peggy Bayer in 2013.
-Since then I’ve had the privilege of representing my country sixteen times in junior events, mainly for the U21 squad but also for the U26s.
-(Editor's note: Ben modestly omits that excellent performances for England earned him, and partner Sam Behrens, the 2015 Young Pair of the Year Award.)
+After regularly playing at my club, I was lucky enough to be invited to several training weekends with the England U21 team, before being selected to make my debut in the Peggy Bayer in 2013.
+Since then, I’ve had the privilege of representing my country twenty-three times in junior events for the U21s and U26s, and now twice for the open team partnering Mike Bell, with the Bermuda Bowl to come after we qualified from the online Europeans in August 2021.

 Last updated: September 2021